ETF Academy Investing Money

-Investing money means allocating capital to a company or government to make a profit or an income.
+Investing money means allocating capital to a company or government to make a profit or earn income.
 People most frequently invest in securities such as shares or bonds.
 Increasingly, they also invest by way of exchange-traded funds (ETFs).
-There’s a growing trend to invest your money in a way that not only achieves a financial return, but also does environmental or social good.
+There’s a growing trend to invest money in a way that not only achieves a financial return, but also does environmental or social good.

-Investors: No longer a privileged group
+Investors are no longer a privileged group

 Investors should consider risks, i.e. risk of capital loss, before investing.